 Last year, all celebrations were scrapped; the public was left with no way to recognise the iconic 75th anniversary of victory in Europe.
 And although the inaugural Tommy in the Window campaign enabled the Great British public to commemorate this momentous date in our country’s history, those celebrations were sadly muted.

 However, this year, we will see the nation galvanised as part of Tommy’s Race to Victory – a truly national event which will see RBLI’s iconic Tommy figure travel the length of the UK, stopping at iconic military locations and cities on the way.

 WHAT IS VE DAY?

-On 8th May 2020 our nation is remembering VE day during another very difficult period for our country.
+On 8th May 2021 our nation remembered VE day during another very difficult period for our country.
 We are remembering all those who served to win our peace, and all those who gave the greatest sacrifice for our freedom.
 This is a time when we are facing different threats.
 More than ever, it is good to remember we have been through difficult times before, and we did it by working together.

 The origins of the term Tommy is widely disputed, the most common interpretation is that the term comes from Tommy Atkins, which is slang for a common soldier in the British Army.
 It is known to have been used as early as 1743, however the term Tommy was chosen as a generic name by the war office in 1815.
 Legend has it that in WW1 German soldiers would call out “Tommy” across no man’s land if they wanted to speak to a British soldier.